← Back to BlogProduct Guides

 Why this matters: A 30-minute assignment takes 30 minutes, not two hours of "I was just checking something."

-The problem: Many families share tablets among siblings.
-Other apps require cumbersome profile switching or don't support it at all.
+The problem: Many Indian families share tablets among siblings.
+Other apps require cumbersome profile switching or do not support it at all.

 How ParentalEdge works: Each child taps their profile to activate their rules.
 One tap to start Study Time on a shared tablet.